LightSys/DistKeySim/README.md

 The project is configurable via the Config class (`include/config.hpp`, `src/config.cpp`) via JSON.
 The simulation will look in the same directory as the executable for `config.json`

-## Configuration for visual analytics
-The visualizations created by the project require Python as well as the `pandas` and `plotly` modules to be installed.
-This assumes that PIP has been installed to manage Python packages.
-1) `pip install pandas`
-2) `pip install plotly==4.5.4`

-For more information on [plotyl](https://plot.ly/python/getting-started/).
-For more information on [pandas](https://pandas.pydata.org/pandas-docs/stable/getting_started/install.html)

 ### Example `config.json`
 ```json
 {